Moxcelix/car-driving/README.md

 # Car driving simulator

-Implementation of an interactive simulation with the cars of a short-term car rental service.
+Implementation of an interactive simulation with the cars.

-Car rental and management of their status will be possible through other applications of the service.

 ![](Screenshots/kia_rio_x.png)